Gun Brothers

-Gun Brothers is a 1956 American western film directed by Sidney Salkow and starring Buster Crabbe, Ann Robinson and Neville Brand.
+Gun Brothers is a 1956 American Western film directed by Sidney Salkow and starring Buster Crabbe, Ann Robinson and Neville Brand.
 It was Crabbe's first feature film in six years.

 Plot

 Wyoming, 1879: Chad Santee, a former Cavalry sergeant, is a passenger on a stagecoach bound for Cheyenne, along with saloon singer Rose Fargo and a gambler known as Blackjack Silk.
 The coach, carrying government gold, is stopped by a gang of outlaws.

 Chad is on his way to see his brother Jubal's cattle ranch for the first time.
 What he doesn't know is that Jubal is among the masked outlaws who rob the coach.
 Chad intends to defend himself, but Blackjack, fearing a gunfight, knocks Chad cold.
-Rose takes umbrage, telling the gang about money Blackjack hss hidden in his boot.
+Rose takes umbrage, telling the gang about money Blackjack has hidden in his boot.
 Chad awakens to find Blackjack slapping the woman, so he flattens the gambler with a punch.

 A posse arrives, led by Yellowstone Kelly, who used to be Chad's army commander.
 Yellowstone would like Chad to join him in Jackson Hole in the fur trading business.
 Chad says he's obligated to join his brother in the cattle business.

 In town Chad starts to court Rose, but one of Jubal's men, Shawnee, has come to town to take Chad to his brother's ranch.
 Chad leaves, but assures Rose he will return.
-Along with Shawnee and Chad is Meeteense, an Indian maiden who "belongs" to Shawness.
+Along with Shawnee and Chad is Meeteense, an Indian maiden who "belongs" to Shawnee.

-On the journey to the dance Chad treats Meeteetse kindly and she takes a liking to him.
+On the journey to the ranch, Chad treats Meeteetse kindly and she takes a liking to him.
 Arriving at Jubal's ranch, Chad discovers there are no cattle and the ranch is actually a hideout, with Jubal the gang's leader.
 Chad notices Meeteetse wearing a brooch taken from Rose in the stage hold-up, and realizes Jubal's gang robbed the coach.
 Shawnee wants Chad dead for knowing too much.
 Chad promises not to betray his brother and Jubal vouches for Chad's honesty.
 Chad tells Jubal he is going to Jackson Hole to get in the fur trading business, and Jubal send Meeteetse along with him to show him the way.